JoryKlaverstijn/public_bachelor_project/README.md

 5. Run `main.py`

 ----------------
-Some parts of the code are modified segments from the following repository: https://github.com/Tioz90/Learning-to-approximate-functions-using-niobium-doped-strontium-titanate-memristors/tree/single_op
+Some parts of the code are modified code segments from the following repository: https://github.com/Tioz90/Learning-to-approximate-functions-using-niobium-doped-strontium-titanate-memristors/tree/single_op